ImpulseAdventure/GUIslice-Builder/builder/docs/FAQ.md

 **Publication date and software versions**

-Published May, 2023.
-Based on GUIslice Builder 0.17.b21 and GUIslice API Library 0.16.0
+Published June, 2023.
+Based on GUIslice Builder 0.17.b24 and GUIslice API Library 0.17.0

 ## Using the GUIsliceBuilder

+### WARNING!

+You must not place switch or additional break statements inside your button callbacks.
+The code generator will crash.
+Instead simply create a subroutine that has your more complex logic and call that from inside your callback.

 ### I changed the Graphics Library by way of  GUIslice Builder->Edit->Options->General Tab->Graphics Library